 In making a decision about how to proceed with a complaint, complainants may seek support, counseling, and advice from other offices on campus, including the Special Services Unit in the Division of Public Safety, the Sexual Violence Educator, the Office of the Chaplain, the Penn Women's Center, Counseling and Psychological Services, Student Intervention Services, and the Lesbian Gay Bisexual and Transgender Center.
 A list of these offices is provided in Section III below.
-Should the complainant determine to proceed with an on campus disciplinary process against an enrolled University student, the Office of the Sexual Violence Investigative Officer will be the single place to initiate the process3.
+Should the complainant decide to proceed with an on campus disciplinary process against a faculty member or an enrolled University student, the Office of the Sexual Violence Investigative Officer will be the single place to initiate the process.